 Diabetes and cancer share a number of risk factors, including aging, obesity, smoking, unhealthy diet, and physical inactivity.
 Diabetic treatments include exogenous insulin injections as well as oral medications that modify insulin secretion and sensitivity, reduce blood glucose levels, or prevent the kidneys from reabsorbing blood glucose.

 In prospective observational studies, risk of and death due to liver, pancreas, colon/colorectum, and female breast cancer are consistently higher in persons with diabetes.
 Increases in risk or death also have been observed for cancer of the endometrium, ovary, bladder, and oral cavity/pharynx.
-In a prospective cohort with long-term follow-up of more than a million U.S. adults —with analyses that controlled for age, education, body-mass index, smoking, alcohol intake, vegetable intake, red meat intake, physical activity, and aspirin—the greatest increase in mortality for the aforementioned cancer sites was for liver cancer in males (RR, 2.26; 95% CI, 1.89–2.70); the lowest was for breast cancer in females (RR, 1.16; 95% CI, 1.03–1.29).
+In a prospective cohort with long-term follow-up of more than a million U.S. adults —with analyses that controlled for age, education, BMI, smoking, alcohol intake, vegetable intake, red meat intake, physical activity, and aspirin use—the greatest increase in mortality for the aforementioned cancer sites was for liver cancer in males (RR, 2.26; 95% CI, 1.89–2.70); the lowest was for breast cancer in females (RR, 1.16; 95% CI, 1.03–1.29).
 With the exception of death due to male breast cancer (analysis included 12 patients with diabetes who were dying of the cancer), the remainder of positive statistically significant RRs were no greater than 1.5.
-A pooled data analysis of 97 prospective studies (almost 821,000 individuals) that controlled for age, smoking status, and body mass index and presented non–sex-stratified hazard ratios (HRs) reported findings similar to those in the aforementioned study; however, contrary to that study, increases in risk of death caused by lung (HR, 1.27; 95% CI, 1.13–1.43) and ovarian cancer (HR, 1.45; 95% CI, 1.03–2.02) were found.
+A pooled data analysis of 97 prospective studies (almost 821,000 individuals) that controlled for age, smoking status, and BMI and presented non–sex-stratified hazard ratios (HRs) reported findings similar to those in the aforementioned study; however, contrary to that study, increases in risk of death caused by lung (HR, 1.27; 95% CI, 1.13–1.43) and ovarian cancer (HR, 1.45; 95% CI, 1.03–2.02) were found.
 An umbrella review of meta-analyses of type 2 diabetes and cancer reported a statistically significant 10% increase in risk of all-cancer incidence, a statistically significant 16% increase in all-cancer mortality, and statistically significant increases in the incidence of 12 cancers.
 Relative increases in the incidence of pancreas, endometrium, and liver cancer were roughly twofold and statistically significant.

 Metformin has been associated with a decrease in breast cancer incidence and mortality in observational studies and is currently under study in clinical trials.
 Metformin has been hypothesized to reduce risk by inhibiting tumor cell growth and proliferation through adenosine monophosphate (AMP)–kinase activation.
 The use of medications that affect incretin receptor signaling has been postulated to increase pancreatic cancer incidence, but neither animal nor clinical data (which are limited) support that claim at this time.
 Long-term use of exogenous, long-acting insulin has never consistently been shown to increase cancer risk.